choria-io/aaasvc/README.md

 ### BasicJWT

-The only supported signer today is one that receives JWT tokens as issued by Okta or Userlist authentications, it inspects the request and should the token allow the request it will sign it and audit it.
+The only supported signer today is one that receives JWT tokens as issued by Userlist authentication, it inspects the request and should the token allow the request it will sign it and audit it.

 ```json
 {